Erik-Lamers1/OS3-cleaning-schedule/README.md

                         OS3 password (default $OS3_PASS)
   --keep-picked-students
-                        Do not remove student from student list after picking -x [EXCLUDED_STUDENTS [EXCLUDED_STUDENTS ...]], --excluded-students [EXCLUDED_STUDENTS [EXCLUDED_STUDENTS ...]]
+                        Do not remove student from student list after picking

+Exclusion actions:
+  Students to exclude, append either to file or to a list when a student is no longer able to preform cleaning tasks

+  -x [EXCLUDED_STUDENTS [EXCLUDED_STUDENTS ...]], --excluded-students [EXCLUDED_STUDENTS [EXCLUDED_STUDENTS ...]]
                         List of student to exclude (separated by spaces) -f EXCLUDED_STUDENTS_FILE, --excluded-students-file EXCLUDED_STUDENTS_FILE
-                        A file of students to exclude (separated by newlines) -e EMAIL, --email EMAIL
+                        A file of students to exclude (separated by newlines)

+Email actions:
+  Either choose to send no email or add a emails to send to (required)

+  -c [CC [CC ...]], --cc [CC [CC ...]]
+                        A list of CC address for the email (separated by spaces)
+  -e EMAIL, --email EMAIL
                         The email address to send the cleaning schedule to --no-email            Do not email (use for debugging)